 "Islam is naked; modesty is its garment".
-(Holy Prophet s.a.w.w.)
+(Holy Prophet S.A.)

-MODESTY is a virtue for men and women both, though it is more commendable in women.
+Modesty is a virtue for men and women both, though it is more commendable in women.
 But in our days, thanks to the modern civilization, man appears to be more modest than the woman.

 This industrial age has turned woman into a piece of merchandise.
-No advertisement is eye-catching unless it has a woman's body in it exposed to the various degrees of nudity.
+No advertisement is eye-catching unless it has a woman's body in it exposed to me various degrees of nudity.
 Films and television are a flop unless they have sex-appeal, and plenty of it.
 Magazine and books flourish on the lustful desire of man, by providing a lot of erotic material in written words and painted photos.
-Hotels and restaurants, in gone-by days, used to boast of their excellent food and superb service.
+Hotels and restaurants, gone-by days, used to boast of their excellent food and superb service.
 Now they arrange dances and strip-tease performances to satisfy the customers.
-Commercial firms expressly say that their receptionists must have a "presentable appearance".
+Commer-cial firms expressly say that their receptionists must have a "presentable appearance".
 Even in political life a modest wife is considered a liability!

 Woman has been selling her body since time immemorial.
 But never before was shamelessness given the glittering table of "art".
-Never before was immodesty the accepted norm of life.
-It is in this age that woman has lost her sense of self-respect.
-There was a time when she was a coveted prize, to be persued by man.
+Never be-fore was immodesty the accepted norm of life.
+It is in this age that wo-man has lost her sense of self -respect.
+There was a time when she was a coveted prize, to be pursued by man.
 Now she has put herself in show window.
-No more is she a hidden treasure to be discovered by her rightful husband.
-She is now a piece of beauty to be seen, selected and admired at every shop.
+No more is she a hidden treasure to be discovered by her right-ful husband.
+She is now a piece of beauty to be seen, selected and ad-mired at every shop.